Prunus domestica 'Stanley' - DOUBLE U-SHAPE RB

 Care

-- Cut and saw wounds as well as broken branches should be treated as quickly as possible with a wound sealant to prevent pathogens from entering the plant.
+- Cuts, saw cuts and broken branches should be treated with a wound sealant as soon as possible to prevent pathogens from penetrating the plant.

 - Fruit trees planted in spring must be watered generously throughout the summer.
 Well-rooted plants only need additional water in extremely dry conditions.